zahravalidi/Federated-Health-Anomaly-Detection/README.md

 │   └── task.py
 │
-├── Notebooks/                # Jupyter notebooks for analysis and visualization │   └── MAIN_V8_... .ipynb    # Main notebook to reproduce paper results │
+├── Notebooks/                # Jupyter notebooks for analysis and visualization │   └── main_analysis.ipynb   # Main notebook to reproduce paper results
+│
 ├── Src/                      # Python script versions of the notebooks │   └── ...